rytwin/nba_playoff_predictions/README.md

 -`feature_engineering.R`: Initial feature selection and feature engineering for team data.
 Importantly, matches each response variable with data from only prior seasons (instead of the same season as it is when originally scraped).</br>
 -`player_value.R`: Initial feature selection and feature engineering for player data.
 Importantly, matches each response variable with data from only prior seasons (instead of the same season as it is when originally scraped).</br>

+For modeling: </br>
+-`train_team_models.R`: Trains various classification models for playoffs or not

 ### To do:
 -Filter and use 1996 - present</br></br>